 The Greek Cultural Garden was dedicated June 24, 1940.
 HPS maintains the Greek Garden, restoring and replanting, and preserving this landmark reflecting our Hellenic heritage to the city.
 Two doric columns frame the garden’s entrance opening into a plaza, laid out in the shape of a cross, containing a reflecting pool.
 A wall and pylons symbolize the wall of the Parthenon.
 Stone tablets on the wall are inscribed with the names of prominent Greek artists, philosophers, writers and scientists.

 The Greek Garden is a popular location for weddings and wedding pictures throughout the year.

-The Annual One World Day Festival is a fun event with a parade of nations, a naturalization ceremony, music food and dancing, and tours throughout the gardens.
+The Annual One World Day Festival is a fun event with a parade of nations, a naturalization ceremony, music, food, dancing, and tours throughout the gardens.
 The Cleveland Cultural Gardens Federation has hosted this event since 1946.

 Grateful and humbled to be elected President of the HPS Board for the 2022-24 term, I reach out to the Greater Greek Community to assist us in our organization to help move us through the pandemic-induced stasis that slowed our efforts and postponed our events.
 As the pandemic wanes, our events and efforts are resuming.

 HPS has been a dynamic organization for over three decades, bringing our community together, making new friends and greeting old ones.
 Some of our recent archival acquisitions that are nearly a century old have been recognized by descendants and families of the donors.
 Seeing our past through the lens of the present has enriched our group and motivated our need to become more: More members, More events, More parea, More connection.